department19/FAC-Game/README.md

 ## Planned Advanced Implementations
 - Level system
-- Increasing of difficulty; additional holes, faster "bugs"
+- Increasing of difficulty; additional holes or/and faster "bugs"

 ## Basic structure

-### styling the grid
+The game is able to function on 2 general html elements;
+- An area for the "bug" to appear in
+- The visible "bug" to click on

+### The game area

 I originally started to use `display: grid` to form the area for the holes since it seemed the most intuitive, but switched to flexbox since my understanding of grid mechanics was was lacking.
+Going forward I may switch back to grid to get the holes to line up correctly, though flexbox may work in favour of the addition of more holes with an increase of difficulty.
+The web game currently doesn't have full responsiveness to different screen sizes and device widths.

+### The "bug" element

 ---